 Discuss with students the challenging role of the sociologist as a somewhat dispassionate observer of humans and the societies in which they live, as well as the ways in which societies co-exist.
 The task from this perspective is to consider the ways in which geography and social forces have influenced human behavior.
 In other words, what factors shaped the direction in which a specific society moved to adopt the particular norms that it did?

-Mills, C. The Sociological Imagination.
+Mills, C. The sociological imagination.
 New York: Oxford University Press, 1959.

 Lecture and Discussion Ideas